FunkyToc/Naturize-Extended/README.md

 # Naturize
 Naturize : Extended is a datapack for Minecraft.
-It upgrade the difficulty (mob regenerations, zombie speed...), add some gameplay mecanismes (ice block can break under your weight, quicksands...), constants (walk speed, diseases, strength...), particules (some cool visual effects), ennemies and events to Minecraft Vanilla.
-The goal is to improve the "role play" of the game, improving the immersion.
+It upgrade the difficulty (mob regenerations, zombie speed...), add some gameplay mecanismes (fragile ice block, quicksands, quick travel with grass path...), constants variations (walk speed, diseases, strength...), particules (some cool visual effects, bleedings, choc waves), elite ennemies and events to Minecraft Vanilla.
+The goal is to improve the "role play" of the game, upgrading the danger and the player's immersion.

 # Requires
 - Minecraft 1.13+